-- 3. Facilitates raising new corporate cash.
+- 1. Increases liquidity and allows founders to harvest their wealth.
+The stock of a private, or closely held, corporation is illiquid.
+It may be hard for one of the owners who wants to sell some shares to find a ready buyer, and even if a buyer is located, there is no established price on which to base the transaction.
+This is one of the reasons that SolarWinds, a company whose IPO we mentioned in the opening vignette, went public in 2009. - 2.
+Permits founders to diversify.
+As a company grows and becomes more valuable, its founders often have most of their wealth tied up in the company.
+By selling some of their stock in a public offering, they can diversify their holdings, thereby reducing the riskiness of their personal portfolios. - 3.
+Facilitates raising new corporate cash.
 If a privately held company wants to raise cash by selling new stock, it must either go to its existing owners, who may not have any money or may not want to put more eggs in this particular basket, or else shop around for wealthy investors.
-However, it is usually quite difficult to get outsiders to put money into a closely held company, because if the outsiders do not have voting control (more than 50% of the stock), the inside stockholders/managers can take advantage of them.
-Going public, which brings with it both public disclosure of information and regulation by the SEC, greatly reduces this problem, and thus makes people more willing to invest in the company, which makes it easier for the firm to raise capital. - 4.
+However, it is usually quite difficult to get outsiders to put money into a closely held company, because if the outsiders do not have voting control (more than 50% of the stock) then the inside stockholders/managers can take advantage of them.
+Going public, which brings with it both public disclosure of information and regulation by the SEC, greatly reduces this problem and thus makes people more willing to invest in the company, which makes it easier for the firm to raise capital. - 4.
 Establishes a value for the firm.
-If a company wants to give incentive stock options to key employees, it is useful to know the exact value of those options, and employees much prefer to own stock, or options on stock, that is publicly traded and therefore liquid.
+If a company wants to give incentive stock options to key employees, it is useful to know the exact value of those options.
+Employees much prefer to own stock, or options on stock, that is publicly traded and therefore liquid.
 Also, when the owner of a privately owned business dies, state and federal tax appraisers must set a value on the company for estate tax purposes.
-Often, these appraisers set a higher value than that of a similar publicly traded company. - 5.
-Facilitates merger negotiations.
-Having an established market price helps when a company is either being acquired or seeking to acquire another company where it will pay for the acquisition with stock. - 6.
+Often these appraisers set a higher value than that of a similar publicly traded company.

+- 5. Facilitates merger negotiations.
+Having an established market price helps when a company either is being acquired or is seeking to acquire another company in which the payment will be with stock. - 6.
 Increases potential markets.
-Many companies report that it is easier to sell their products and services to potential customers after they become a publicly traded company.
+Many companies report that it is easier to sell their products and services to potential customers after they become publicly traded.